heathsc/gemBS/README.md

 Changelog:
 ----------

-    3.2.12 Ensure that conversion statistics are correctly calculated for non-stranded or reverse conversion protocols 3.2.11 Introduce reverse_conversion option for mapping where read 1 is G2A converted and read 2 is C2T converted 3.2.10 Correct regex patch for single end reads
+    3.2.13 Fix formatting bug in mextr with multiple samples (not triggered in normal gemBS use) 3.2.12 Ensure that conversion statistics are correctly calculated for non-stranded or reverse conversion protocols 3.2.11 Introduce reverse_conversion option for mapping where read 1 is G2A converted and read 2 is C2T converted 3.2.10 Correct regex patch for single end reads